balena-io-modules/balena-temen/README.md

 npm start
 ```

-Open your browser and you should see evaluated JSON in the browser console.
+Open `localhost:8080` in your browser and you should see evaluated JSON in the browser console.

 ## Support